Grandi0z/blog_rails/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Special Thanks to the Microverse and Micronauts.
+special thanks to [Microverse](https://www.microverse.org/) for providing us with the essential materials for this project and to [Gregoire Vella](https://www.behance.net/gregoirevella) for creating this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>